• Skip to primary navigation

 I will show you how to make the perfect pot of basmati rice and the correct ratio of water to rice to use so you end up with fluffy and delicious rice every time.

-• Long grain rice.
-I always use basmati because it will produce delicious fluffy rice.
-If the recipe you are using calls for short grain rice you can still follow these steps to make rice.
+• Basmati rice.
+You can also use another long-grain rice.
+If the recipe you are using calls for short-grain rice you can still follow these steps to make rice.

 • Water